 InBrief: Early Childhood Mental Health

-Science tells us that the foundations of sound mental health are built early in life.
-Early experiences—including children’s relationships with parents, caregivers, relatives, teachers, and peers—interact with genes to shape the architecture of the developing brain.
+The science of child development shows that the foundation for sound mental health is built early in life, as early experiences—which include children’s relationships with parents, caregivers, relatives, teachers, and peers—shape the architecture of the developing brain.
 Disruptions in this developmental process can impair a child’s capacities for learning and relating to others, with lifelong implications.
 For society, many costly problems, ranging from the failure to complete high school to incarceration to homelessness, could be dramatically reduced if attention were paid to improving children’s environments of relationships and experiences early in life.